CatacombGames/CatacombApocalypse/README.md

-The Catacomb Armageddon
+The Catacomb Apocalypse
 =======================

-This repository contains the source code for The Catacomb Armageddon.
+This repository contains the source code for The Catacomb Apocalypse.
 The source code is designed for Borland C++ 2.0, but compiled fine with Borland C++ 3.1 at the time of this release.